TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 dependencies for PSR-15_ request handlers or services that need to create PSR-7_ message objects.

-It is discouraged to explicitly create PSR-7_ instances of classes from the :php:`\TYPO3\CMS\Core\Http` namespace (they are not public API).
-Use type declarations against PSR-17_ HTTP Message Factory interfaces and dependency injection instead.
+It is discouraged to explicitly create PSR-7_ instances of classes from the :php:`\TYPO3\CMS\Core\Http` namespace (they are not public APIs).
+Instead, use type declarations against PSR-17_ HTTP Message Factory interfaces and dependency injection.

 Example
 -------

-A middleware that needs to send a JSON response when a certain condition is met, uses the PSR-17_ response factory interface (the concrete TYPO3 implementation is injected as constructor dependency) to create a new PSR-7_ response object:
+A middleware that needs to send a JSON response when a certain condition is met, uses the PSR-17_ response factory interface (the concrete TYPO3 implementation is injected as a constructor dependency) to create a new PSR-7_ response object:

 .. code-block:: php